Skip to content Skip to navigation Skip to contact information

 WordPress Security Issues - Wordfence

-As our regular readers know, for various reasons we prefer custom website builds for our clients (10 reasons why web developers should not use WordPress), and although we can and have made them, we wouldn’t consider ourselves WordPress web designers.
+As our regular readers know, for various reasons we prefer custom website builds for our clients, and although we can and have made them, we wouldn’t consider ourselves WordPress web designers.

 However, a few of our clients are on WordPress, and it’s our responsibility to keep their installations secure.